-The Atlantic Fellows for Health Equity program is designed to bring together the many diverse industries and professions that influence health and well-being including, but not limited to: art, law, business, academia, government, journalism, social enterprise, research, media, housing, and health care delivery.
+The Atlantic Fellows for Health Equity program is designed to bring together the many diverse industries and professions that influence health and well-being including, but not limited to: art, law, business, academia, medicine, government, journalism, social enterprise, research, media, housing, and health care delivery.

 Fellows will be selected based on demonstrated commitment in the area of health equity and leadership potential.
 The program will build and support a group of global, multidisciplinary leaders equipped with the technical knowledge, skills and network to advance health equity in their organizations and communities.

 - February 15, 2024: Application opens

 - March 21, 2024: Informational webinar – Register here!

 - June 2024: First round of applicant interviews

 - July 2024: Second round of applicant interviews